-Royle Family actor Peter Martin dies aged 82
+Royle Family and Emmerdale actor Peter Martin dies aged 82

 Ricky Tomlinson, who appeared with Mr Martin in The Royle Family, paid tribute to the actor.

-He said Mr Martin "was an absolute joy to work with and a brilliant actor", adding he would be "sadly missed".
+He said Mr Martin was an "absolute joy to work with and a brilliant actor", adding he would be "sadly missed".

-Mr Martin starred as neighbour Joe Carroll in The Royle Family, and Len Reynolds in Emmerdale between 2001 and 2007.
+Mr Martin starred as neighbour Joe Carroll in The Royle Family, and as Len Reynolds in Emmerdale between 2001 and 2007.

+He lived in Hessle for 25 years and later moved to Barrow upon Humber.

-He played Ernie in 1996 film Brassed Off.
+Mr Martin played Ernie in 1996 film Brassed Off, which also starred Pete Postlethwaite and Ewan McGregor.

+Grimethorpe Colliery Band, which inspired the film, said members were "saddened to hear" of the actor's death.

+In a statement released on social media the group said Mr Martin had an "illustrious career" and added: "Band members say that Peter was exactly like his character, Ernie - dry and always ready with a wise crack.
+He would have fitted into the band well in real life."

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.